Ken Anderson (wrestler): Personal life

 Anderson married girlfriend Shawn Trebnick on January 9, 2008.
+Their twins, Prescott Liberty and Pearce Remington were born in January 2014.
+Trebnick and Anderson have since divorced.
+Anderson married his current wife, Anastasia, on January 29, 2018.
 Anderson has a red and black tattoo on his upper back, which took nearly eight hours to complete.
 In 2016, Anderson and fellow WWE alum Shawn Daivari founded The Academy professional wrestling school.

 In an interview on August 18, 2007, Anderson admitted to using steroids when he was performing on the independent wrestling scene, stating that he had quit using them in November 2005 to comply with WWE's Talent Wellness Program, implying that his job in the promotion was worth more than extra muscle mass.
 However, 12 days later on August 30, Anderson and nine other WWE wrestlers were named in a Sports Illustrated article as having received performance-enhancing drugs, in violation of the WWE Talent Wellness Program.
 Anderson received anastrozole, somatropin, and testosterone between October 2006 and February 2007.
 He later claimed that the steroids were for his latissimus dorsi muscle, which was injured in 2005.